learn-academy-2020-bravo/week-3-assessment-aprilrieger/interview-questions.md

 3. What is the difference between a class and an object?

 Your answer: Objects are variables that have key value pairs.
-A class i
+A class is the framework that holds all the information.

-  Researched answer:
+  Researched answer: Objects in JavaScript may be defined as an unordered collection of related data, of primitive or reference types, in the form of “key: value” pairs.
+These keys can be variables or functions and are called properties and methods, respectively, in the context of an object. https://www.geeksforgeeks.org/objects-in-javascript/

+  A class is a type of function, but instead of using the keyword function to initiate it, we use the keyword class, and the properties are assigned inside a constructor() method. https://www.w3schools.com/js/js_classes.asp